IIIF/api/source/presentation/4.0/index.md

 ##### backgroundCanvas

 The Canvas to render as the background for a Canvas or Scene.
+The default if not present is not specified, and should be determined by the client.

 **Question** Should this be available beyond Canvas/Scene to have backgrounds for Manifests, Ranges and/or Collections?
+Rob thinks probably no?

+The value of `backgroundCanvas` _MUST_ be a JSON object, with `id` and `type` properties.
+The `type` value _MUST_ be "Canvas".
+All properties of the Canvas are able to be used, including especially `backgroundColor` and `items` to associate content resources to render as the background.

 {% include api/code_header.html %}